ciencia/mediawiki-extensions-TwitterWidget/README.md

 # mediawiki-extensions-TwitterWidget
-Adds a tag to embed a Twitter widget
+Adds a tag to embed a Twitter timeline widget

 To install, add this to LocalSettings.php: